bbarg/sheets/opencl/cl-conventions.md

 - the return type of a gfunc will always be the FIRST argument of the subsequent kernel string

+- we apparently do NOT have to make memory buffers for primitive types that we pass by value

 ## Build

 - the names for the platform and device, as required by cl_helper